mmcc007/screenshots/README.md

 ````
 If you want to use a device that is not included in screens.yaml
 , please create an [issue](https://github.com/mmcc007/screenshots/issues).
 Include
-the name of the device and size of screen in pixels (for example, Nexus 5X:1080x1920).
+the name of the device and preferably the size of the screen in pixels
+(for example, Nexus 5X:1080x1920).

 # Installation
 To install `screenshots` on the command line: